SIG Sauer P320: Uncommanded discharge

-On July 9, 2025, the U.S. Department of Homeland Security issued an official memorandum directing U.S. Immigration and Customs Enforcement to discontinue use/carry of all models of the P320, and to instead purchase/supply the Glock 19 as a Replacement Duty Handgun.
-SIG disputes this claim and states that ICE has renewed their contract for SIG P320 service weapons through 2027.
+On July 9, 2025, a U.S. Department of Homeland Security memorandum directed U.S. Immigration and Customs Enforcement to discontinue operational use of the P320 and transition to a different model.
+On July 28, 2025, ICE renewed its contract for SIG P320 service weapons through 2027.

-On July 30, 2025, the IDPA announced an immediate ban on the use of the SIG Sauer P320 pistol and all of its variants in any IDPA-sanctioned competition.

-The organization explained that “numerous reports and videos” alleging uncommanded discharges had made the matter “too visible to deny”, even though it possessed “no direct knowledge of any technical defect” with the firearm.
+On July 31, 2025, the IDPA announced it was prohibiting the P320 from its competitions, explaining that "numerous reports and videos" alleging uncommanded discharges had made the matter "too visible to deny", while noting it possessed "no direct knowledge of any technical defect" with the firearm.
 Firearms media described the decision as the first blanket prohibition of the P320 by a national practical-shooting body and noted that other SIG Sauer handguns remain eligible within their respective IDPA divisions.

-IDPA stated that it would revisit the restriction in future should new, credible information about the pistol’s safety become available.
+IDPA stated that it would revisit the restriction in the future should new, credible information about the pistol's safety become available.

 Multiple organizations and firing ranges, such as the National Law Enforcement Firearms Instructors Association, and the Washington State Criminal Justice Training Commission have also banned the use of the P320 over unresolved safety concerns.

+2025 response to claims

+On March 7, 2025, SIG Sauer responded to claims that the SIG Sauer P320 would discharge on its own, or when dropped at a specific angle.
+The article released by SIG Sauer stated that "The P320 CANNOT, under any circumstances, discharge without a trigger pull – that is a fact.
+The allegations against the P320 are nothing more than individuals seeking to profit or avoid personal responsibility." and labeled those who made claims against the P320 as "uninformed and agenda-driven parties", a characterization that has been disputed by plaintiffs, some law enforcement agencies, and investigative reporting.